Metvixia Side Effects

 Common side effects of Metvixia include: burning sensation of skin, pruritus, skin edema, stinging of the skin, exfoliation of skin, phototoxicity, skin blister, erythema, local pain, and skin pain.
 Other side effects include: dermal ulcer, and hemorrhagic eruption.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 Applies to methyl aminolevulinate topical: topical application cream

-In addition to its needed effects, some unwanted effects may be caused by methyl aminolevulinate topical (the active ingredient contained in Metvixia).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, methyl aminolevulinate topical (the active ingredient contained in Metvixia) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking methyl aminolevulinate topical:More common:
+Check with your doctor immediately if any of the following side effects occur while taking methyl aminolevulinate topical:More common

 - Breakdown of the skin

 - Discharge at the site of application